Sobolev, Besov and Paley-Wiener vectors in Banach and Hilbert spaces: Introduction and Main Results

 I am honored to have had Selim Grigorievich Krein as my academic advisor and co-author.
 Without his steady, strong interest in my research and his support I would not have been able to have the privilege of becoming a mathematician.
 His inspiring encouragement shaped not only my professional trajectory but my life in general.

 The first five sections of this paper are devoted to Sobolev and Besov subspaces and to relevant moduli of continuity in Banach spaces.
 This theory is rooted in my results obtained in 70s: \cite {Pes78}-\cite{Pes2}, \cite{Pes4}, \cite{KP}.
 It is a far going generalization of the one-dimensional theory by J. Lions \cite{Li} and J. Lions-J. Peetre \cite{L-P} which I learned from the nice book by P. Butzer and H. Berens \cite{BB}.
 The Paley-Wiener vectors and corresponding approximation theory in abstract Hilbert spaces were introduced in 80s in my papers \cite{Pes3}, \cite{Pes5}, \cite{Pes6}, \cite{KP} (see sections \ref{Hilbert} and \ref{Bes} below).
 In papers \cite{Pes00}-\cite{Pes11} I used the notion of Paley-Wiener vectors to prove Shannon-type sampling theorems on manifolds and in general Hilbert spaces.
-The construction of frames and description of Besov subspaces on manifolds and in Hilbert spaces in terms of frame coefficients is rather recent development and can be found in articles with my collaborators \cite{gp}, \cite{Pes15}, \cite{FFP}.
+The construction of frames and description of Besov subspaces on manifolds and in Hilbert spaces in terms of frame coefficients is rather recent development and can be found in \cite{gp}, \cite{Pes15}.
+Some of these results were summarized in \cite{FFP}.

 We consider a Banach space $\mathbf{E}$ and operators $D_{1}, D_{2},...,D_{d}$ which generate strongly continuous uniformly bounded semigroups $T_{1}(t), T_{2}(t),...,T_{d}(t), \>\> \|T(t)\|\leq 1, \>\>t\geq 0.$ An analog of a Sobolev space is introduced as the space $\mathbf{E}^{r}$ of vectors in $\mathbf{E} $ for which the following norm is finite